slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 Functionally, they relatively the same.
 Why use one form over the other and does it matter?

+**TL;DR** I will answer these questions in detail at the [end of the article](#answers-to-the-introduction).

-There is a sizable difference in [semantic meaning](#what-do-i-mean-by-semantic-meaning) and by the end of the article, you will be able to tell the difference between these declarations and when to use which with discernment to help the next person reading your code.
+There is a sizable difference in [semantic meaning](#what-do-i-mean-by-semantic-meaning) and, if you bear with me, by the end of this article: you will be able to tell the difference between these declarations and when to use which with discernment to help the next person reading your code.

 <div  style="width:316px;margin-left: auto; margin-right: auto">
     <p style="margin-left: auto; margin-right: auto; text-align: center">"Forget Everything You Think You Know" - Ancient One</p>